 Most babies with Angelman syndrome don't show signs or symptoms of the disorder when they're born.
 The first signs of Angelman syndrome are usually developmental delays, such as lack of crawling or babbling, between 6 and 12 months.

-If your child seems to have developmental delays, or if your child has other signs or symptoms of Angelman syndrome, make an appointment to talk with your child's doctor.
+If your child seems to have developmental delays or if your child has other signs or symptoms of Angelman syndrome, make an appointment with your child's doctor.

 You Are ...
 The Campaign for Mayo Clinic